aahmad09/Starmesh/README.md

 # Starmesh

-Starmesh is a minimalistic top-down maze game based on ScalaFX.
+Starmesh is a minimalistic top-down maze game based in ScalaFX.

 ## Installation